AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/contributing.md

 * [OTIO_CLA_Corporate.pdf](https://github.com/AcademySoftwareFoundation/OpenTimelineIO/raw/main/OTIO_CLA_Corporate.pdf): please sign this one for corporate use
 * [OTIO_CLA_Individual.pdf](https://github.com/AcademySoftwareFoundation/OpenTimelineIO/raw/main/OTIO_CLA_Individual.pdf): please sign this one if you're an individual contributor

+## AI Coding Tools

+Please see our [AI Coding Assistant Policy](https://opentimelineio.readthedocs.io/en/latest/tutorials/AI_Policy.html) for guidelines on contributing code developed with AI coding assistance.

+Note that **Disclosure is required.** Patches that were written with the aid of AI coding assistants must have, at a minimum, the following line in the commit comment and PR description body:

+    Assisted-by: TOOL / MODEL

 ## Coding Conventions
 Please follow the coding convention and style in each file and in each library when adding new files.